Missing Documents Before an Audit

 After

-• Keep request proof with the final packet.
+• Keep request documentation and confirmation emails with the final audit packet.

 Download